Large family home with gazebo under a blue sky.

 How much it costs to sell a house depends on various factors of your specific situation.
 In almost all circumstances, selling your home isn’t cheap – but fortunately, profit from a home sale can offset expenditures such as real estate agent commissions and moving costs.
 Here are the details of how much selling your home will cost and how you can efficiently navigate the process.

 Selling a house typically costs 10% – 15% of your home’s sale price.
 Of course, costs vary depending on the house and whether the market favors buyers or sellers.
-Today’s hot market favors sellers, so your costs may range on the lower end.
+Today’s market is an even playing field between buyers and sellers.

 What Are The Costs Of Selling A House?